Zachary-Pearce/Pomegranate/src/IO/GPIO Controller/README.md

 $$\text{Port Num.} = \frac{\text{PIN NUM}}{\text{WORD WIDTH}}$$

-For each port, there are various registers:
+For each port, there are various registers, such as:
 * Input buffer
 * Output buffer
 * DDR